springone-tour-2020-cicd/katacoda-scenarios/6-buildpacks/intro.md

 This project also improves upon the previous generation of Cloud Foundry and Heroku buildpacks by:

 1. Making buildpacks accessible to the broader Kubernetes community - run them anywhere & deploy the resulting OCI image anywhere
-2. Making it easy to modularize buildpacks - decoupled generic build process from app-specific build concerns
+2. Making it easy to modularize buildpacks - decouple generic build process from app-specific build concerns
-3. Providing a well-defined API between platforms and buildpacks, thereby fostering an ecosystem of platforms and buildpacks
+3. Providing a well-defined API between platforms and buildpacks - foster an ecosystem of platforms and buildpacks
-4. Embracing modern container standards (e.g. OCI, Docker V2) to provide advanced features (e.g. rebasing OS layer in milliseconds)
+4. Embracing modern container standards (e.g. OCI, Docker V2) - provide advanced features (e.g. rebasing OS layer in milliseconds)

 In this scenario, you will:
 * Review the benefits of using a higher-level abstraction over Dockerfile